-English Department courses focus on the study of English, American and global Anglophone Literatures; on literary and critical theory; and on the practice of creative writing in fiction, poetry, and creative nonfiction, with additional courses (cross-listed with Theatre) in playwriting.
+English Department courses focus on the study of English, American and global Anglophone Literatures; on literary and critical theory; and the practice of creative writing in fiction, poetry, and creative nonfiction, with additional courses (cross-listed with Theatre) in playwriting.

 The faculty of the English Department is committed to offering a variety of courses that encourage students to read critically, write effectively, and think creatively.
 Emphasizing traditional literary study, a range of interdisciplinary topics and approaches to literature, and courses on the craft of creative writing, our courses include lectures, class discussions, and workshops.